Rule XVIII: UNH Law JD Concentrations

 LIP 923Trademark Searching1-3

-LIP #922Video Gaming & Intellectual Property1
+LIP 922Video Gaming & Intellectual Property1

-2. JD Certificate in Sports Law
+2. JD Concentration in Sports Law

-Required courses - at least three courses from the following list:
+Select at least three courses from the following list:

 LIP 914Amateur Sports Law:Legal Issues in Youth, College and Rec Sport2